 Looking for more flavorful Indian recipes to try out for dinner?
 I gotchu!

 - 8 heros/hot dog buns

-- 1 large tomato finely diced or 2 tbsp tomato paste
+- 1 large tomato, finely diced or 2 tablespoon tomato paste

 - pinch of salt